akhilkusuma0502/DesignProjects/README.md

 # myProjects
-The Projects i have done are part of my course curriculum and Everyone here are available to work on these projects.
+The Projects i have done are part of my course curriculum Everyone whoever is interested is allowed to work on the projects.